MichalStaszkiewicz/Wordy/README.md

 1. Open the Terminal.
 2. In the Terminal, type `ifconfig` or `ip addr show` and press Enter.
 3. Look for the "inet" or "inet addr" entry under the network adapter you are connected to.
 It will be listed as a series of numbers separated by periods (e.g., 192.168.0.1).

-Once you have obtained your IP address, update the `kImageUrl` and `kBaseUrl` variables in the `urls.dart` file with your IP address.

 ## Usage Examples